-Japanese Knotweed – every homeowner’s worst nightmare.
-Not only is it virtually indestructible, but most mortgage lenders will refuse to finance a property that has knotweed within seven metres of its walls – meaning that you can never escape.
+Japanese Knotweed can be a homeowner’s worst nightmare.
+Not only is this invasive weed virtually indestructible, but most mortgage lenders will be extremely reluctant to finance a property that has knotweed within seven metres of its walls.

-If you’re looking at a property and your HomeBuyer Survey has identified Japanese Knotweed growing in the back garden, how concerned should you be?
-Let’s take a look.
+So how concerned should you be if you’re looking at a property and your HomeBuyer Survey has identified Japanese Knotweed growing in the back garden?

 What exactly is Japanese Knotweed?

-If you haven’t come across it before, it’s important to know that Japanese Knotweed is an invasive species of plant that manages to thrive just about everywhere in the UK.
-Its aggressive growth (up to 10cm a day) affects the growth of other plants, ultimately causing problems with biodiversity, flood management and property damage.
+If you haven’t heard of it before, it’s important to know that Japanese Knotweed is an invasive plant species that manages to thrive just about everywhere in the UK.
+Its aggressive growth (up to 10cm a day!) affects the growth of other plants, ultimately causing problems with biodiversity, flood management and even property damage.

-It can be hard to identify Japanese Knotweed, and several unrelated plants are often mistaken for it.
-Key characteristics are light green, shield-shaped leaves, tall, hollow stems that resemble bamboo and can grow up to 3 metres tall, and clusters of tiny white flowers that bloom in upright formations.
+It can be hard to identify Japanese Knotweed; in fact, several unrelated plants are often mistaken for it.
+Key characteristics to look out for are light green, shield-shaped leaves, tall, hollow stems that resemble bamboo and can grow up to 3 metres tall, and clusters of tiny white flowers that bloom in upright formations.

-Thanks to its ability to grow almost anywhere, Japanese Knotweed can be found just about anywhere in the UK.
-However, the peak of its popularity was during the Victorian period, so properties built around this time are the most likely to suffer from a historic problem with the plant.
-This plant tracker is a useful tool for identifying how prolific Japanese Knotweed is in your area.
+Thanks to its ability to grow in just about any condition, Japanese Knotweed can be found anywhere in the UK.
+The peak of its popularity was during the Victorian period, so properties built around this time are the most likely to suffer from a historic problem with the plant.
+This plant tracker is a useful tool for identifying how prolific Japanese Knotweed is in your local area.

 Is it really that bad?

-The speed and resilience with which this plant grows has been known to cause damage to structures, particularly where weak points are already present.
-Tarmac, paving, building foundations and retaining walls can all succumb to knotweed in very little time if the plants are left unchecked.
-However, detailed surveys have concluded that Japanese Knotweed isn’t any more destructive than other plants that are left to grow rampantly.
+The speed and resilience with which this plant grows is known to cause damage to structures, particularly where weak points are already present.
+Tarmac, paving, building foundations and retaining walls can all succumb to knotweed in very little time if the plant is left unchecked.
+That said, detailed surveys have concluded that Japanese Knotweed isn’t actually any more destructive than other plants that are left to grow rampantly.

-The biggest problem with Japanese Knotweed is that it’s undesirable.
-It requires constant maintenance to prevent it taking over an entire garden, and is extremely difficult (and therefore expensive) to eradicate entirely.
+Japanese Knotweed maintenance is a constant to prevent it taking over an entire garden, and is extremely difficult (and therefore expensive) to eradicate entirely, and therefore, undesirable.
 According to the UK government, the cost of controlling existing Japanese Knotweed had risen to £1.25 billion in 2014.

-Ultimately, although you may want to steer clear of properties that have been diagnosed with Japanese Knotweed in the garden, it does not have to be a deal-breaker if you have already fallen for the house.
-Your best bet is to speak to an experienced surveyor and arrange for a Building Survey or specialist report to help you understand the potential implications if you proceed with the purchase.
+It is perfectly understandable that you may want to steer clear of properties that have been diagnosed with Japanese Knotweed in the garden.
+However, it does not have to be a deal-breaker if you have already fallen for the house.
+Your best bet is to speak to an experienced surveyor and arrange for a Building Survey or specialist report to help you understand the potential implications if you do decide to proceed with the purchase.